Vagspath/crate/docs/admin/logical-replication.rst

 Publication
 -----------

-A publication is a set of changes generated from a table or a group of tables, and might also be described as a replication set.
+A publication is the upstream side of logical replication and it's created on the cluster which acts as a data source.

-Publications are different from schemas and do not affect how the table is accessed.
 Each table can be added to multiple publications if needed.
 Publications can only contain tables.
 All operation types (INSERT, UPDATE, DELETE) are replicated.

 Every publication can have multiple subscribers.